 Say Goodbye to Nasty Paint Fumes

-If you are looking to paint a nursery or a kids bedroom, I would recommend ProMar 200 zero VOC paint, for health reasons.
-While the paint isn't entirely odorless, the smell doesn't linger for a week like other paints.
+If you are looking to paint a nursery or a kid's bedroom, ProMar 200 zero VOC paint is cheaper than Duration Home low VOC and worth considering, for health reasons.
+The cost is $72 per gallon for the eggshell finish, as of this review update.
+While the paint isn't entirely odorless, the smell doesn't linger for a week like other paints I've used.
 You won't be able to smell fresh paint in a room the day after painting the walls.

 Faster Dry Time

-The regular ProMar 200 paint at Sherwin Williams is a good paint, but it does take longer to dry than the zero VOC brand.
-Depending on the moisture and temperature in a room, it could take a couple hours for a coat of regular ProMar paint to dry to the touch.
-If you're a painter, then you know this sucks when you're in a hurry to finish up a project.
+The original ProMar 200 paint at Sherwin Williams was a good paint, but it took longer to dry than the zero VOC brand.
+Depending on the humidity and temperature in a room, it could take a couple of hours or more for a coat of regular ProMar paint to dry to the touch.
+If you paint for a living (like me) using paints that dry as fast as possible is important.
 The zero VOC ProMar paint dries to the touch in less than 30 minutes.

-The fast dry time can also cause problems when rolling.
-If you wait too long to back-roll over the drying paint, it tends to leave roller marks on the wall, which are way more noticeable in the eggshell or satin finish.
-This problem can be avoided by rolling the paint faster and by only going back over the fresh paint once or twice, without waiting more than a few minutes.
+Disadvantage: The fast dry time can also cause problems when rolling.
+If you wait too long to back-roll over the wet paint, it will leave roller marks on the wall.
+The roller mark imperfections are more noticeable in the non-flat finishes.
+You can avoid this problem simply by rolling the paint faster and by only going back over the fresh paint once or twice with the roller.

 Compatible With All Colors

-In the past, deep-base and ultra deep-base colors usually weren't available in the regular ProMar paint, which required the separate purchase of an expensive product called ColorAccents.
-That is no longer the case because the zero VOC ProMar paint can be mixed with any paint color, even outside of Sherwin Williams.
+In the past, deep-base and ultra deep-base colors were unavailable in the regular ProMar paint, so that meant having to use a different paint altogether for those colors.
+That is no longer the case because the zero VOC ProMar paint can be mixed with any paint color, even colors outside of Sherwin Williams.

-Disadvantage: Darker blues and greens slightly shadow at the ceiling line and in the wall corners from the paint brush.
-Be sure to combine all of the paint cans of the same color into one bucket and try to keep the width of the paint brush cut lines as thin as possible.
+Disadvantage: Darker blues and greens shadow at the ceiling line and in the wall corners from the paintbrush, even after combining and mixing all of the paint together in one bucket.
+This blemish from cutting in is known as banding.

 Durable Paint Finish

-As far as wall washing goes, ProMar Zero VOC paint isn't as durable as Duration Home, but it is durable and much cheaper than Duration.
-If you don't wash dirt marks from the walls very often then it won't make a difference, but if you'd like the ability to wipe the walls if necessary, the ProMar eggshell finish is plenty.
+ProMar Zero VOC paint is washable to a point, but for walls in a high-traffic living space, I would opt for Duration Home or Regal Select instead.
+Both paints are more washable and also low VOC.
+If you don't wash dirt marks from the walls very often then it won't make a difference how washable the paint is, but if you want the ability to wipe down the walls on occasion, the ProMar eggshell finish is smooth enough.

 Questions & Answers